 Literature revealed that disobedient students had difficulty in school adjustment whereas our current study suggested that obedience is a key to trust (20).
-Students being selected by teachers is directly proportional to the behavior of students observed by teachers (21).
+Students being selected by teachers is directly proportional to the behaviour of students observed by teachers (21).
 Academic dishonesty is directly related to students fairness in exam and dishonesty will lead to distrustful relation between teachers and students (22).
-Our study suggested that if student is obedient then it would be easy for them to adjust in class and would be able to get teacher's attention.
-Whereas, another factor of being affiliative is powerful factor for enhancing trustful relationship.
-By applying these factors by students and teacher, trust can be enhanced.
+Our study suggested that if a student is obedient, then it would be easy for them to adjust in class and would be able to get teacher's attention.
+Whereas another factor of being affiliative is a powerful factor for enhancing trustful relationship.
+By applying these factors to students and teachers, trust can be enhanced.

-Limitation of this study is that we only included students and teachers and did not get perceptions of other stakeholders such as parents, and administrations, etc. Moreover, future studies can explore the effect of trustful relationship on academic performance and achievement.
-Further, the effect of mentorship program and how it influences trust also needs to be explored.
+The limitation of this study is that we only included students and teachers and did not get perceptions of other stakeholders such as parents, and administrations, etc. Moreover, future studies can explore the effect of trustful relationships on academic performance and achievement.
+Further, the effect of mentorship programme and how it influences trust also needs to be explored.